Christina Potts, firstname.lastname@example.org

 Potts, who joined LISTEN, Inc. as Executive Director in 2018, has held various roles in the field including Direct Support Professional, Case Management Assistant, Program Specialist, and Qualified Developmental Disabilities Professional.

 LISTEN is a nonprofit organization in Grand Forks with a successful record of making a difference for people with disabilities and their loved ones.
-The organization provides residential and day services for adults with disabilities and runs the LISTEN Drop-In Community Center at 624 N Washington Street to encourage relationship building and community sharing for all people.
-LISTEN uses charitable gaming to offset Drop-In costs and runs one of the top ten charitable gaming programs in the state.
-The organization has held the annual Festival of Trees fundraiser for 27 years to help support opportunities for all people in the Greater Grand Forks area and to support local families around the holiday season.
+The organization provides residential and day services for adults with disabilities and runs the LISTEN Drop-In Community Center at 624 N Washington street to encourage relationship building and community sharing for all people.
+LISTEN holds the annual Festival of Trees fundraiser to help support opportunities for all people in the Greater Grand Forks area and to support local families around the holiday season.

 National Leadership Consortium on Developmental Disabilities